Diophantus03/diophantus03/README.md

 </h1>
 <!-- <img align="right" width=400px height=400px alt="landing gif" src="https://github.com/probro27/landing-design/blob/main/PK%20.gif" /> -->

 Hey!
-I am a BMath (honours) student majoring in pure mathematics at the University of Waterloo, Canada.
+I am a (honours) undergraduate student majoring in mathematics at the University of Waterloo, Canada.

-My primary research interests are in the field of
-- Number theory (with Arithmetic statistics & Arithmetic geometry) and Algebraic geometry.
-- Probability theory, Stochastic process & analysis (with SDE's) and Mathematical statistics.
+My research interests are in the field of number theory (analytic & probabilistic number theory and arithmetic statistics & Bhargavology) and probability theory (stochastic process & analysis (with SDE's) and mathematical statistics).

 In general, I find joy in delving into every facet of mathematics, be it applied or pure, though I hold a special fondness for the abstract beauty of the latter.
-My curiosity extends to theoretical computer science and even to theoretical (mathematical) physics and astrophysics, despite my limited knowledge in the latter, I remain captivated by its elegance and depth.

 ## My Stats